 These degree combinations are unique in the United States and include roughly equal numbers of credit hours in computer science and crop or animal sciences.
 Additional undergraduate “CS+X” degrees in other agriculture and food-related disciplines are likely to be launched in future.
-The new Master’s degree will be a mostly-online degree program designed to train both new students and active professionals in the workforce interested in advancing their technical skills.
+Master’s level credential programs are under development designed to train both new students and active professionals in the workforce interested in advancing their technical skills.
 Center faculty and staff are working closely with the colleges to design the new MS degree in Digital Agriculture.

 We’re also reaching out to computational and agricultural programs internal and external to the University of Illinois to increase awareness and penetration of digital agriculture into existing courses.